 A down-to-earth weekend getaway for the nature lover

-Watkins Glen, which is known for both race cars and waterfalls, is a great place to get outside and enjoy nature in the Finger Lakes.
+Watkins Glen, which is known for both race cars and waterfalls, is an ideal place to get outside and enjoy nature in the Finger Lakes.

 Head out for an afternoon (or entire day) chasing waterfalls around the area.
 Watkins Glen State Park is a must-visit, but there are plenty of other waterfalls in the area that you’ll want to check out as well.
 Head to Shequaga Falls (no hiking required) and Havana Glen Park (short walk and five flights of stairs) in the nearby town of Montour Falls.